Lifestyle Strategies for Atrial Fibrillation

 Video: Create healthy habits for life

-What can I do to reduce my risk for atrial fibrillation?
+What can I do to reduce my risk for AFib?

-What can I do to reduce my risk of complications associated with atrial fibrillation?
+What can I do to lower my risk of problems caused by AFib?

-These actions help lower the risk for heart disease and keep your circulatory system in the best condition:
+Life’s Essential 8 are health behaviors and factors for improving heart health.
+These actions help lower the risk of heart disease and keep your circulatory system in the best condition:

 food diary